MileHacker Logo

 Souvenir Planning

-• Purchase souvenirs during your entire trip, not just last minute.
+• Purchase souvenirs during your entire trip, not just at the last moment.

 • Research shipping options (DHL, FedEx) well in advance for large items.

-• Inquire about costs and customs procedures for shipping.
+• Inquire about costs and customs procedures for sending.

 • Check home country''s import rules for imported goods.